-You don’t often come across a huge deal on an Apple product, but this is a reasonable £6 saving on the typical selling price of £125 at major retailers.
+You don’t often come across a huge deal on an Apple product, but the best price this month is £125 from John Lewis and Amazon.

 We like: Easy to use, no sound leaks to your surroundings, water resistant, offers wireless charging

 We didn’t like: Limited functionality on Android devices, no equaliser to adjust sound preferences

 Normally selling for around £215 in the main high-street retailers, a good discount can be had on the AirPods Pro by turning to online sellers at the moment.

 We didn’t like: Battery life could be better

 The two earbuds are connected by a cord, but they link wirelessly to your phone.
 However, can a set of Bluetooth headphones costing this little possibly sound great?